List of Club Trophies Competed for Since 1899

 Kiel 1938 Regatta Prize

-As well as the trophies listed here, the Club also has some trophies won, and artefacts acquired, over the years.
+As well as the Cambridge sailing, windsurfing, kitesurfing trophies listed here, the Club also has some trophies won, and artefacts acquired, over the years.
 The most notable is the Marine Hitler Jugend (Youth) plate won at Kiel in 1938 by J F Paxton and Brian D’Arcy-Irvine.
-A CUCrC team of Stewart Morris, J F Paxton (Seniors) and Brian D’Arcy-Irvine, John Blewitt, Michael Ellison, Keith George (Juniors) took part in the Kiel event, winning several trophies.
+A CUCrC team of Stewart Morris, J F Paxton (Seniors) and Brian D’Arcy-Irvine, John Blewitt, Michael Ellison, Keith George (Juniors) took part in the event.

-Ellison (1st) and Blewitt (3rd) won the team event (actually an inter-club fleet race) by beating three other teams, including a Hitler Youth team, in one long light-weather race, each team having two boats.
-The ‘Youth’ plate is a trophy that Paxton and D’Arcy-Irvine won for 2nd best foreign team in a series later in the week, sailing together in a so-called Monotype dinghy.
-The trophy is complete with a dent resulting from Stewart Morris dropping it deliberately during its presentation – as a protest against fascism.
+Ellison (1st) and Blewitt (3rd) won the team event (actually an inter-club fleet race) by beating three other teams, including a Hitler Youth team.
+The ‘Youth’ plate is a trophy that Paxton and D’Arcy-Irvine won for 2nd best foreign team later in the week.
+The trophy has a dent because Stewart Morris dropped it during its presentation as a protest against fascism.

 All these items are the responsibility of the Club Trophy Trustee.
-The ‘Inland Regatta’ mentioned below was a day long event on the Sunday/Monday/Tuesday of May Week, held 1899-1978.
+The ‘Inland Regatta’ mentioned below was a day long event in May Week, held 1899-1978.
 The last Regatta of which there is a record was held in 1977 at Hunts SC.
 The ‘Marine Meeting’ was a week-long event held at some coastal location at the end of June – before the Varsity Match – from 1903 until 1966.
-The last Marine Meetings were held on Osea Island on the River Blackwater in 1977 and 1978 after a lapse of a good many years.
+The last Marine Meetings were held on Osea Island on the River Blackwater in 1977 and 1978.

 Before the days of structured RYA dinghy training, members were classed as experienced (‘A’), somewhat experienced (‘B’), and inexperienced (‘C’).
 Class ‘A’ sailed with and instructed Class ‘C’; Class ‘B’ members sailed together.
-This is what has given rise to the letter designations in the lists that follow, which are grouped by trophies in competition, trophies in reserve, and trophies lost.
+This is what has given rise to the letter designations in the lists that follow.
 Use the links below to access the list you are interested in.